brunoksato/Beemo/README.md

 # Beemo
 Beemo stack for Go developers.
-Yeoman + Go + AngularJS in one handy generator.
+Yeoman + Gin + Gorm + AngularJS in one handy generator.